hblake316/cuddly-funicular/README.md

 This is a simple React app that is a card-guessing game.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and deployed to Github Pages.
+See https://hblake316.github.io/cuddly-funicular/.

 ## Available Scripts